Table of Contents

 1. Download a New York Health Care Proxy Sample

-2. The Basics: What Is a New York Health Care Proxy Form?
+2. What is a New York Health Care Proxy Form?

 In the state of New York, a health care proxy allows you to appoint a family member, a close friend, or some other trusted individual to make medical decisions if you’re no longer able to do so yourself.
 As your condition changes, this person can determine how your previously stated wishes apply to the situation at hand.
 Ultimately, your doctor and other healthcare providers must abide by your agent’s decisions as if you made those choices yourself.